react-ui-org/react-ui/RELEASING.md

       overwritten.
 Save your changes in release draft with the _Save draft_ button, **do not publish** yet!

-   3. Get back to the repository, commit both files as `Bump version` in `release/<VERSION_NUMBER>` branch, create a pull request, and merge it.
+   3. Get back to the repository, commit both files as `Bump version to <VERSION_NUMBER>` in `release/<VERSION_NUMBER>` branch, create a pull request, hold your breath, and—merge it.

 3. **Automatic:** once the release pull request from step 2.3 is merged, the following actions are triggered automatically: